solid-contrib/information/solid-vision-mission-values.md

 # Solid Mission

-Build solutions for interoperability against which all applications are built
+Build solutions for a fair web for all.

 # Solid Vision